 I think this is even more important where the writing system of your target language differs to your native language(s).
 In the age of predictive text, you can end up solely relying on your ability to

-I keep my journal very simple (ie. boring), but I have seen some amazing language journals on Pinterest and YouTube!
+I keep my journal very simple (ie. boring), but I have seen some amazing language journals on Instagram, Pinterest and YouTube.
+If keeping an aesthetic journal is important to you, you can get plenty of inspiration online!

 But I don’t know what to write/ I have just begun studying a new language!